graydon/ivy-notes/markdown/proof.md

 This proof follows the [[theorem]] named `[symm]` and consists of two `apply` tactics.

-The first tactic applies the labeled [[axiom schema]] `introEq`  from IVy's `deduction` standard header, allowing IVy to unify the premises of that axiom schema with the proof goal.
+The first tactic applies the labeled [[axiom schema]] `introEq`  from Ivy's `deduction` standard header, allowing Ivy to unify the premises of that axiom schema with the proof goal.

 The second applies the `elimEq` axiom schema (also from the `deduction` header) and explicitly instantiates the premises `x` and `y` of that axiom schema with the goal variables `X` and `Y`